linamardila/soft-earth-ceramics/README.md

 - Notes for developers:
   - To change the dark palette, edit the `html.dark-theme` block in `styles.css` and the `@media (prefers-color-scheme: dark)` fallback.
   - If you add another toggle on a page, use `querySelectorAll` in `scripts.js` and avoid duplicate `id` values.

-If you'd like, I can add a short demo GIF or screenshot, or run contrast checks across the site next.